LongBu/AWS-SAP-C02-Study-Guide/README.md

 #### AWS RDS:
   * Autoscaling when running out of storage
-  * Max read replicas: 5
+  * Max read replicas: 5 for Oracle, 15 for MySQL, PostgreSQL, MariaDB, and SQL Server
   * Read replicas are not equal to a DB
   * Read replicas cross region/AZ incur $
   * IAM Auth